AlexFangSW/Typephoon/docs/workflows/lobby_multi.md

     Frontend ->> Frontend: Update UI
 ```
 ### Explanation
-- Update, commit and release lock: Updates team data in DB as well as in memory team table
 - Broadcast team update:
     - Sends broadcast to all servers
     - Upon receiving broadcast, servers will then send a update trigger through WS to notify all team members found in the in memory team table